Complaints about car finance commission

 The FCA’s rules will apply to complaints where:

-- made a complaint to the car dealer (acting as credit broker) or lender between 17 November 2023 and 4 December 2025, or
+- made a complaint to the car dealer – acting as credit broker – or lender between 17 November 2023 and 4 December 2025, or

 - received a final response to their complaint from the business between 12 July 2023 and 29 January 2026.

-If a consumer brings their complaint to us and you haven’t made it clear whether the FCA temporary complaint-handling rules apply, we will ask you to.
-If you don’t respond promptly, we may begin investigating the complaint and a case fee will be charged.
+If you don’t respond promptly, we may begin investigating the complaint and charge a case fee.
 It is important you communicate quickly and clearly to the consumer and us.

 You can find more information about the temporary complaint-handling rules on the FCA’s website.